shoelace-style/shoelace/source/docs/customizing.md

 ### Creating Custom Components

 You can create custom components to extend Shoelace’s functionality.
-Here’s what a component’s stylesheet looks like.
+Here’s what a component stylesheet looks like.

 ```css
 /* Set default variables in a :root block.
 It's a good idea to